 Perhaps the main current problem is the absence of a single, worldwide body to set standards for Shariah compliance, meaning that there is no ultimate authority for Shariah compliance.
 Each Islamic bank’s adherence to the principles of Shariah law is governed by its own Shariah board.
 Some financial aspects of Shariah law, and, therefore, the legitimacy of the financial instruments used can be open to interpretation, with the result that some Islamic banks may agree transactions that would be rejected by other banks.
 Therefore, a contract might unexpectedly be declared incompatible with Shariah law and thus be invalid.

-In Malaysia, the world’s biggest market for sukuk, the Shariah advisory council, ensures consistency to help creating certainty across the market.
+In Malaysia, the world’s biggest market for sukuk, the Shariah advisory council ensures consistency in order to help in creating certainty across the market.
 Some industry bodies, notably the Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) in Bahrain, have also been working towards common standards.
 To quote the AAOFI website: ‘AAOIFI is supported by institutional members (200 members from 45 countries, so far) including central banks, Islamic financial institutions, and other participants from the international Islamic banking and finance industry, worldwide.
 AAOIFI has gained assuring support for the implementation of its standards, which are now adopted in the Kingdom of Bahrain, Dubai International Financial Centre, Jordan, Lebanon, Qatar, Sudan and Syria.
 The relevant authorities in Australia, Indonesia, Malaysia, Pakistan, Kingdom of Saudi Arabia, and South Africa have issued guidelines that are based on AAOIFI’s standards and pronouncements.’

 However, despite these movements towards consistency, some differences between national jurisdictions are likely to remain.